HubSpot/recruiting-agency-graphql-theme/README.md

 The final step of the process is to create a page where applicants can log in and see any pending applications they have submitted, as well as the status of those applications.
 In order to set this up, we’re going to utilize the Memberships feature.
 For more detailed information about this feature, you can go here: https://developers.hubspot.com/docs/cms/data/memberships

 To do this, we’ll have to do to allow us to set up pages that require registration, so we need to create a Membership list.
 To do this, navigate to Contacts > Lists and click Create List.
 This list will be Contact-based, and Active.
+Give it a name and hit Next.
 For the Filter type, select Job Application properties, select Object ID, and is known.
 What this means, is a Contact will automatically be added to this list when an associated Job Application has been created.
+Go ahead and click Save List.

 Now we can create the pages in our CMS.
-Similarly to our other pages, create a new page with the Application Listing GraphQL template.
-Drag in the Existing Application Listing module, and then go to the Settings for this page.
-Expand the Advanced options section, and select “Private - Registration required” in the “Control audience access for this page” section.
+Similarly to our other pages, create a new page with the "Application listing" template.
+Go to the Settings for this page, expand the Advanced options section, and select “Private - Registration required” in the “Control audience access for this page” section.
 This will require you to select a list to use for sending registration emails.
 Next, give this page a title and publish the page.

 Next, create the Application Details page.
-Follow the same steps as above, except the template this time will be Application GraphQL and the module you’ll drag in this time is the Application Details module.
-Before publishing this page, ensure the Content slug is “application-details”, as that slug is hard-coded in the Existing Application Listing module.
+Follow the same steps as above, except the template this time will be "Application details".
+Before publishing this page, ensure the Content slug is `application-details`, as that slug is hard-coded in the Existing Application Listing module.

 ## Step 5: Wrapping Up

 The last thing we’re going to do to tie everything together is create a menu at the top of our site that links us to all the pages.
 All of the pages and templates we’ve created so far share a header.
 In order to add a menu to the header, go ahead and edit any one of the pages, and click on the header in the page.
 It will open up in the Global Content Editor.
 From here, edit the existing Primary Navigation module, and create a menu to be shown on our pages.

 Add two menu items, one for the Role Listing page, and one for the Application Listing page.
 Then, publish the menu.
 Now, ensure the new menu is selected in the Global Content Editor, and Publish your changes.

-To test our site, go ahead and add some roles and submit some Job Applications to those Roles.
+To test our site, go ahead and submit some Job Applications to a few different roles.
 You’ll notice that since you’re logged into your HubSpot account to edit the website, you won’t need to register to view the Job Applications page.
 If you’d like to test the Membership list and registration, you’ll need to open the site in an Incognito window and submit a Job Application using an e-mail address that isn’t associated with your existing HubSpot account.

 That does it!
 You now have a fully functional recruiting website where people can view open positions, apply for jobs, and track their application status.
 On the other side of the process, recruiters can post job openings, keep in touch with applicants through the lifecycle of their application process, and create deals for companies for which applicants are being recruited.
 Those deals can be associated with Roles that need to be filled, and used to track the lifecycle of the recruitment process for a given company.